elliottcarlson/gosoccerbot/README.md

 go run .
 ```

-Any errors should be available on ther terminal.
+Any errors should be available on the terminal.